 5. Ask For Help

-If you are uncomfortable to discuss about sexuality with your child and you find that your child is growing a bad habit to fondling his or her genitals in public, you can seek a substitute teacher to help you explore the subject.
+If you are uncomfortable to discuss about sexuality with your child and you find that your child is growing a bad habit of fondling his or her genitals in public, you can seek a substitute teacher to help you explore the subject.
 This person may not be your child’s teacher but can be a doctor who does it as a part of a checkup, a counselor or a social worker who can help your child explore his feelings and insecurities.
 Nevertheless, it is still important for parents to be the key person where your child can feel safe to approach when they need to discuss such sensitive matters.

 By Yvonne Chee